build-on-aws/content/tutorials/building-go-applications-for-aws-graviton/index.md

 ### Pushing Graviton To The Limit

-Intel instances are now breaching our latency target, but Graviton instances still are under threshold.
+Our C5 instances are now breaching our latency target, but Graviton instances still are under threshold.
 How much more can we push it until they tip over?
 Lets find out.

 ```shell
 # AWS Graviton2 Instance